-During the year ended December 31, 2018, the Company signed an agreement with Omni Marketing Global ("OMG"), a company controlled by a director.
-Under this agreement, OMG will be eliminating loans and interest owed by ATI totaling \$1,013,299, which was included under convertible debt loan and related party payable as at December 31, 2017.
-In addition, OMG has advanced \$1,000,000 to the Company during the year ended December 31, 2018.
-The Company will pay OMG a 5% royalty on sales monthly commencing January 1, 2018.
-As at March 31, 2018, the net owing to OMG is \$1,975,188.
-(December 31, 2018; \$1,985,438)
+On December 29, 2017, the Company signed a royalty agreement ("Royalty Agreement") with Omni Marketing Global Ltd. ("OMG"), a company controlled by a director.
+Under this agreement, OMG will eliminate loans and interest by ATI for an aggregate value of \$1,013,299, which was included under convertible debt loan and related party payables, as at December 31, 2017.
+In addition, OMG advanced \$1,000,000 to the Company and in return, the Company will pay OMG a 5% royalty on monthly gross sales commencing January 1, 2018.
+All late monthly royalty payments are subject to 3% default interest rate.
+As at December 31, 2019, the Company is in default.